Looking for MORE places to eat in TOKYO?

 This is super fun for kids – a common Japanese experience that you don’t see anywhere else in the world.

-- Gransta Station has a range of dishes, boxed lunches, and desserts in over 50 unique shops.
+Gransta Station has a range of dishes, boxed lunches, and desserts and they can be found in more than 50 unique shops around Tokyo.

 Address: B1F Yaesu South Exit, Tokyo Station (First Avenue Tokyo Station B1F South Street)